 Gel cells have a couple of advantages.
 They are perfect for applications that call for slow discharge rates such as in trolling motor batteries.
-They are also preferred in situations where the battery is to be used in environments with higher temperatures – they tend to last longer than other type batteries.
+They are also preferred in situations where the battery is to be used in environments with higher temperatures – they tend to last longer than other types of batteries.
 They are also ideal for use in places with low or poor ventilation.

 However, they also have a few drawbacks, though not huge.
 One of those minor drawbacks is that they usually cost more than their wet cell and AGM counterparts.
 Another is that they are sensitive to overcharging and require a charger that is suitable for gel cell batteries to prevent premature failure or damage.

 As with many battery products, improvements in technology have led to a rise of consumer and environmentally-friendly lithium-ion trolling motor batteries on the market.
 These are among the most advanced and best trolling motor batteries available, boasting of high performance, fast recharges, and ultra-lightweight design.

 As a result, they are becoming very popular amongst anglers seeking the best battery for their trolling motor, especially where weight restrictions are an issue.

 However, being the most advanced type of battery does mean that lithium-ion trolling motor batteries are easily the most expensive.
 If weight or recharge speeds aren’t much of an issue for you – which is the case for many casual anglers – then an AGM or wet cell may offer everything you need for cheaper.

 A trolling motor battery is either dual purpose or deep cycle, both of which gradually discharge electricity over long periods to ensure the motor has enough power.